Skip Navigation

 • Statistical reports;

-M = Misleading (and/or factually inaccurate)
+• M = Misleading (and/or factually inaccurate)

-U = Ugly (damaged or worn)
+• U = Ugly (damaged or worn)

-E = Elsewhere (found expeditiously through another resource)
+• E = Elsewhere (found expeditiously through another resource)

-Items and resources in question will be reviewed from the standpoint of the concerns expressed, though there is no guarantee that the reconsideration will result in a change of the materials placement in the collection.
-Librarians and other staff, who are qualified by education, training, or experience, may be designated by the Library Director to review the material and provide a recommendation.
+Materials and resources in question will be reviewed from the standpoint of the concerns expressed.
+However, there is no guarantee that the reevaluation will result in a change of the material’s placement in the collection.
+The Library Director may designate librarians and other staff qualified by education, training, or experience to review the material and provide a recommendation.
 However, the Library Director is not bound by any recommendation and inherently maintains the ultimate responsibility for the final decision.

-Revised and approved on 9/26/22 by the West Florida Public Libraries Board of Governance.
+Revised and approved on Aug.
+25, 2025, by the West Florida Public Libraries Board of Governance.